The founders struggled for months to devise a way to select the President and Vice President. The Electoral College

 Electoral College Fast Facts

 Established in Article II, Section 1 of the U.S. Constitution, the Electoral College is the formal body which elects the President and Vice President of the United States.
 Each state has as many "electors" in the Electoral College as it has Representatives and Senators in the United States Congress, and the District of Columbia has three electors.
-When voters go to the polls in a Presidential election, they actually are voting for the slate of electors vowing to cast their ballots for that ticket in the Electoral College.
+When voters go to the polls in a Presidential election, they actually vote for the slate of electors who have vowed to cast their ballots for that ticket in the Electoral College.

-Most states require that all electoral votes go to the candidate who receives the plurality in that state.
+Most states require that all electoral votes go to the candidate who receives the most votes in that state.
 After state election officials certify the popular vote of each state, the winning slate of electors meet in the state capital and cast two ballots—one for Vice President and one for President.
 Electors cannot vote for a Presidential and Vice Presidential candidate who both hail from an elector’s home state.
 For instance, if both candidates come from New York, New York’s electors may vote for one of the candidates, but not both.
 In this hypothetical scenario, however, Delaware’s electors may vote for both New York candidates.
 This requirement is a holdover from early American history when one of the country’s major political fault lines divided big states from small states.
 The founders hoped this rule would prevent the largest states from dominating presidential elections.

-- Maine and Nebraska employ a “district system” in which two at-large electors vote for the state’s popular plurality and one elector votes for each congressional district’s popular plurality.
-In the November 2, 2004, election, Colorado voters rejected a “proportional system” in which electors would vote proportionally based on the state’s popular vote.
+- Maine and Nebraska employ a “district system” in which two at-large electors vote for the winner of the state’s popular vote and one elector votes for the popular winner in each congressional district.

 - There has been one faithless elector in each of the following elections: 1948, 1956, 1960, 1968, 1972, 1976, and 1988.
 A blank ballot was cast in 2000.
 In 2016, seven electors broke with their state on the presidential ballot and six did so on the vice presidential ballot.